 - Supplies for boarding up windows: These include wood, hammers, nails, plastic tarp, and duct tape.
 Here’s a video of how to board up windows.

-- Gas stove: This is for cooking as well as for boiling water for sanitizing.
+- Gas stove: This is for cooking and boiling water for sanitizing.

 - Fire extinguisher: Opt for the ABC rating.

-- Emergency toilet: The easiest way to do this is with the two-bucket method.
+- Emergency toilet: The two-bucket method is the easiest way to do this.

 - Mess kit: Camping-style kits are great for emergency prepping.